Life of Spice

 Many soft openings, judging at contests, and involvement in other food events thanks to the food writers, critics and chefs I know.
-I am very lucky that local food poobah - and all-around great guy - John Lehndorff is a good friend - really more like family (and even luckier he puts up with me).
+I am very lucky that local food poobah - and all-around great guy - John Lehndorff is a good friend - really more like family.

 Securing my fifteen minutes of fame, when I won a food trivia game show on the Food Network ("Trivia Unwrapped").
 As well, I was on camera for the Denver episode of the Food Network's "Bizarre Foods" which aired Feb.
 18, 2013, and at (but not on camera) a Food Network televised Hot Luck party.

-Hosting food truck parties at a local park since the summer of 2012, once a month from May to October, from 5:30-8pm, with six trucks as the norm. (organized food trucks at CU's east campus from 2011-2012 until Food Service shut them down as competition).
+Hosting evening food truck parties at a local park from 2012 - 2021, once a month from May to October, with six trucks as the norm. (organized food trucks at CU's east campus from 2011-2012 until CU's Food Service shut them down due to competition).

-Helping out with the Flatiron Food Film Festival since it's inception in 2013 to 2022 when it was retired.
+Helping out with the Flatiron Food Film Festival from it's inception in 2013 to 2022 when it was retired.

 I'm an avid cook, have done a bit of catering, taught a few cooking classes, and have been writing a cookbook on how to use herbs, spices and other flavorings for many years...maybe someday I’ll publish it.
 In the meantime, I created this site mostly for myself and friends and family, so it's not geared toward the general public.
-I posted a few recipes, as well as other often-requested recipes and those I'd like access to on the road, to my Recipes page.
+The Recipe page has just a few recipes; those that are often-requested by others and those I'd like access to on the road.
 On the Food Stuff page I included lists of my favorite restaurants, both local and away.
 There are also lists of ethnic and gourmet markets in the area.

 I also compiled Serving Boulder - the most comprehensive list of all the restaurants that have ever been in Boulder.

 Now for the fun stuff!
 I put together several lists of fun things to do.
-This includes things to do around the Boulder/Denver area, a calendar of local events (which is WAY outdated), a list of free summer concerts in the area (which may be kept up to date, maybe not) and also a list of Simple Summer Pleasures for anyone, anywhere.
+This includes things to do around the Boulder/Denver area, a calendar of local events (which is WAY outdated), a list of free summer concerts in the area (also WAY outdated) and also a list of Simple Summer Pleasures for anyone, anywhere.
 I also included some of my favorite links for more information on food and fun.
-And, there are a few other miscellaneous things on the Extra page.
+And, there are a few other miscellaneous lists and such on the Extra page.